DOS/V: History

-In 1993, Microsoft Japan released first retail versions of Windows (Windows 3.1) for both DOS/V and PC-98.
-The DOS/V contributed the dawn of IBM PC clones in Japan, yet PC-98 had kept 50% of market share until 1996.
-It was turned round by the release of Windows 95.
+In 1993, Microsoft Japan released the first Japanese versions of Windows (Windows 3.1) for both DOS/V and PC-98.
+DOS/V contributed to the dawn of IBM PC clones in Japan, though the PC-98 still kept 50% of market share until 1996, when sales declined after the release of Windows 95.

 Drivers

 Three device drivers enable DBCS code page support in DOS on IBM PC compatibles with VGA; the font driver, the display driver and the input assisted subsystem driver.
 The font driver loads a complete set of the glyphs from a font file into the extended memory.
 The display driver sets the 640×480 graphics mode on the VGA, and allocates about 20 KB of the conventional memory for text, called the simulated video buffer.
 A DOS/V program writes the codes of the characters to the simulated video buffer through DOS output functions, or writes them directly and calls driver's function to refresh the screen.
 The display driver copies the font bitmap data from the extended memory to the actual video memory, corresponding to the simulated video buffer.
 The input assisted subsystem driver communicates with optional input methods and enables the text editing in the on-the-spot or below-the-spot styles.
 Without installing these drivers, the DOS/V is equivalent to the generic MS-DOS without DBCS code page support.